Nixtla/nixtla/README.md

 IoT sensor data, energy, web traffic, sales, transport, and banking.
 Due to this diverse set of domains, the training dataset contains time series with a wide range of characteristics

+For the Zero-shot Results section of your README, you can enhance the clarity and effectiveness by focusing on emphasizing the key findings and their implications, while also making the text more concise and digestible.
+Here's a refined version:

+---

 ## ⚡️ Zero-shot Results
 ### Accuracy:
-We first test TimeGPT capabilities on zero-shot inference, meaning that no additional fine-tuning is performed on the test set.
-Table 1 presents the zero-shot results.
-Remarkably, TimeGPT outperforms a comprehensive collection of battle-tested statistical models and SoTA deep learning approaches, ranking among the top-3 performers across frequencies.
+TimeGPT has been tested for its zero-shot inference capabilities on more than 300K unique series, which involve using the model without additional fine-tuning on the test dataset.
+TimeGPT outperforms a comprehensive range of well-established statistical and cutting-edge deep learning models, consistently ranking among the top three performers across various frequencies.

-It must be noted that the validity of a forecasting model can only be assessed relative to its performance against competing alternatives.
-Although accuracy is commonly seen as the only relevant metric, computational cost and implementation complexity are key factors for practical applications.
-In this regard, it is noteworthy that the reported results of TimeGPT are the result of a simple and extremely fast invocation of the prediction method of a pre-trained model.
-In comparison, other models require a complete pipeline for training and then predicting.
+### Ease of use:
+TimeGPT also excels by offering simple and rapid predictions using a pre-trained model.
+This stands in stark contrast to other models that typically require an extensive training and prediction pipeline.

 ![Results](nbs/img/results.jpg)